 - critical thinking,

-- exercise vigilance and attention to detail,
+- alertness and attention to detail,

-- ask questions,
+- asking questions,

 How to Recognize a Financial Pyramid

-- consult the registry where legal organizations are registered, and look for it there;
+- consult the registry where legal organizations are registered and look for it there;

 Signs of Pyramid Schemes